Jimeh87/blog/_posts/2019-08-28-jekyll-with-docker-compose.md

 {: .box-warning}
 Skip this step if you are running against an existing Jekyll site.

-We are going to use our Docker Compose file to generate our blog by running `jekyll new --force .` against it which will generate a new Jekyll site.
+We are going to use our Docker Compose file to generate our blog by running `jekyll new --force .` against the container it creates which will generate a new Jekyll site.
 The `--force` is to force Jekyll to create the site even though we already have a file in this directory.
-To do this we are going to use the docker compose [run](https://docs.docker.com/compose/reference/run/) command which will create a container based on the compose file with a custom command.
+To do this we are going to use the docker compose [run](https://docs.docker.com/compose/reference/run/) command which will create a container based on the compose file and run a command against it.
 ```shell
 docker-compose run jekyll_site jekyll new --force .
 ```